-- 9. Minimum Operating and Maintenance Expenses: Minimum operating and maintenance expenses shall be the greater of \$3,600 per unit per year or an amount based on similarly-situated projects in LHC's portfolio.
-For rehabilitation applications, LHC may increase the minimum based on review of the prior three (3) years of audits of the project's operations. - 10.
-Minimum Reserve Balance: Minimum operating reserves should equal six (6) months of projected operating expenses. - 11.
-Rent Subsidies: Rent subsidies should be referenced in the pro forma. - 12.
-Developer Certification of Sources and Uses: Developer must provide a certification of project sources and uses, including related party fees and purchase price of sites, at each point of LHC evaluation. - 13.
-Developer Fees: As it relates to projects funded with 9% credits, the maximum Developer Fee is the amount determined below: \$2,000,000.00 for projects located in Rural parishes; \$2,500,000 for projected located in Urban parishes.
+- 8-10.
+Minimum Operating and Maintenance Expenses: Minimum operating and maintenance expenses shall be the greater of \$3,600 per unit per year or an amount based on similarly-situated projects in LHC's portfolio.
+For rehabilitation applications, LHC may increase the minimum based on review of the prior three (3) years of audits of the project's operations. - 9.11.
+Minimum Reserve Balance: Minimum operating reserves should equal six (6) months of projected operating expenses.

-For those projects utilizing tax exempt bonds, there is no developer fee cap, however the calculation of the Developer Fee is stated below.
+10.12.
+Rent Subsidies: Rent subsidies should must be referenced in the pro forma.

+11.13.
+Developer Certification of Sources and Uses: Developer must provide a certification of project sources and uses, including related party fees and purchase price of sites, at each point of LHC evaluation.

+Developer Fees: As it relates to All LHC projects funded with 9% credits or 4% credits and tax exempt bonds are subject to developer fee limits., ‡The maximum Developer Fee is the amount determined below: \$2,000,000.00 for projects located in Rural parishes and-\$2,500,000 for projected located in UrbanMetro parishes.
+For those projects utilizing tax exempt bonds, there is no cap.

-The calculation of the developer fee will be consistent for all LIHTC projects as stated below:
+The calculation of the developer fee will be consistent for all LIHTC projects as stated below.

 - a.
-For Rehabilitation projects, the Developer Fee will not exceed thirty- five percent (35%) of the rehabilitation hard cost line-item. - b.
-For New Construction Projects, the Developer Fee will not exceed \$35,000 per unit. - c.
+For Rehabilitation projects the Developer Fee will not exceed thirty- five percent (35%) of the rehabilitation hard cost line-item. - b.
+For New Construction Projects the Developer Fee will not exceed \$35,000 per unit. - c.
 Applications must include a Development Services Agreement.